gmoral/OnboardingKit/README.md

 ### Manually

-If you prefer not to use Swift Package Manager, you can integrate FavOnboardingKit into your project manually.
+If you prefer not to use Swift Package Manager, you can integrate OnboardingKit into your project manually.

 ---